This is an infection of your cock (urethra), arse (rectum), throat or eyes caused by the bacteria Neisseria gonorrhoeae.

 Although a person may show no visible signs of infection they are still able to pass on syphilis.

 Diagnosis is through a blood test but swabs may also be taken if there are sores.
-If you're HIV-positive, it is recommended to get tested for syphilis every 3 months when getting your regular blood tests to monitor your HIV.
+It is recommended to get tested for syphilis every 3 months.

 Syphilis can be treated with a course of antibiotics.
 Syphilis can be cured particularly if it is diagnosed in the early stages and treated with penicillin.
 Other drugs may be used if a person is allergic to penicillin.

 Syphilis can be one of the more serious STI’s, and therefore it’s important to get regular checkups to see whether you may have it or not.

 Only areas covered by condoms, dams or gloves are protected from infection.
 Touching any sore or rash should be avoided.